rendzina/ble_scanner/README.md

 ## Overview

-This application continuously scans for BLE devices, with a focus on identifying mobile phones based on manufacturer data, service UUIDs, and device names.
-It logs detailed information about detected devices to both the console and a local SQLite database for later analysis.
-Note devices may not be individually identifiable if random addressing is used, however overall traffic patterns can be discerned.
+This application scans for BLE devices in regular windows (10 seconds every minute), with a focus on identifying mobile phones based on manufacturer data, service UUIDs, and device names.
+It uses device fingerprinting to reliably track unique devices even when they use random or changing MAC addresses for privacy.
+All detected devices are logged to both the console and a local SQLite database for later analysis.

 ## Features

-- **Configurable Scan Interval**: Adjust the frequency of scans (default: 1 minute)
-- **Ignore List**: Filter out specific devices by their MAC addresses
+- **Window-Based Scanning**: Scans for 10 seconds every minute to balance power usage and detection
+- **Device Fingerprinting**: Reliably track devices using stable characteristics:
+  - Manufacturer data
+  - Service UUIDs
+  - Device names
+  - Address types
+  - Connectable status
+- **Device Memory**: Tracks devices for 5 minutes to avoid duplicate processing
 - **Phone Detection**: Identify likely phones using multiple heuristics:
   - Apple manufacturer ID detection
   - Apple Notification Centre Service (ANCS) UUID detection